Tier 4 visa Frequently Asked Questions

 What documents do I need to make a Tier 4 application?

-Details of the documents needed can be found here.
+See details of the documents needed.
 Please note that all documents should be originals and if not in English should be accompanied with a certified English translation.

 What is a CAS?